 - Iteration Planning Meeting - to figure out what you should do

 - Showcase - demonstrate you did or did not do what you said you would do, and see if work meets the story you were solving for business owners

 - Retrospective - Reflect and figure out what went well, what didn’t and what you need to change to make the squad and leadership work better.

 - All Hands - Meeting to talk about the state of play in the tribe and organization, showcase victories, talk about what is going or not going well, answer questions posed by team, and generally let people know where you’re driving to.

 Along with tooling, make sure people have a decent environment as much as you can, even if they’re at home.

 Not having offices or people populating offices, actually saves a considerable amount of money, but then there is an onus on people working from home and they may not have a good setup.
-Stipends to help people set up a home office and make sure they have a good chair (absolute game changer), decent 2nd monitor, and noise-cancelling headphones can make things a game changer for people who can might otherwise hate working from home.
+Stipends to help people set up a home office and make sure they have a good chair (absolute game changer), decent 2nd monitor, and noise-cancelling headphones can make things much better than the office for people who can might otherwise hate working from home.

 5. Deep Work Days and Calendar Control

 Another idea my team took, from Cal Newport’s book Deep Work, was the need for Deep Work days.